justin-p/ansible-terraform-template/README.md

 [![Github License](https://img.shields.io/github/license/justin-p/anster?style=flat-square)](https://github.com/justin-p/anster/blob/main/LICENSE)
 [![Twitter](https://img.shields.io/badge/twitter-JustinPerdok-blue)](https://twitter.com/JustinPerdok)

-Anster is a template that uses Ansible variables to create a `terraform.tfvars` file and then call Terraform to create infrastructure.
-The output given by Terraform is then parsed and used by Ansible to dynamically built its inventory to provision the created infrastructure.
+Anster is a infrastructure as code template that combines Ansible and Terraform.
+[Ansible variables](#setting-up-the-host_list) are used to create a `terraform.tfvars` file.
+Ansible then calls Terraform to create the infrastructure.
+The output given by Terraform is then parsed by Ansible to [dynamically build it's inventory](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/add_host_module.html) and used to configure the created infrastructure.

-Intended to be a quick 'grab and go' for cases where:
+Anster can be used in a couple of ways:

-- You quickly need a cloud VM with some barebones config.
+- You quickly need a VM 'in the cloud' with some barebones config.
-- You want to test/build a Ansible playbook/role against a cloud provider.
+- You want to test/build a Ansible playbook/role against a server hosted by a cloud infrastructure provider.

-This can also be used as a template for cases where:

-- You want to build a project that can consistently spin up and configure the same specific set of infrastructure whenever you need it.
+- You want to build a project that can consistently spin up and configure the same specific set of infrastructure whenever you need it with a single command.

-## Supported cloud infrastructure provider providers
+## Supported cloud infrastructure providers

 Anster currently supports the following cloud infrastructure providers:
 - DigitalOcean